David2010/David2010.github.io/docs/data/datastrategy.md

-# what business issues you want to resolve
+# What business questions do you want to answer?

 # elements of your big data transformation